Intersection Bounds: Estimation and Inference: Monte Carlo Experiments

 \subsection{Kernel-Type Estimation}

-We used local linear smoothing since it is known to behave better at the boundaries of the support than the standard kernel method.
-We used the kernel function $K(s)=\frac{15}{16} (1-s^{2})^{2}1(|s|\leq 1)$ and the following rule of thumb bandwidth:
+\footnote{Appendices \ref{sec:proofs-strong-local} and \ref{sec:est:local:proofs} of the on-line supplement provide strong approximation results and proofs for kernel-type estimators, including the local linear estimator used here.} We use local linear smoothing since it is known to behave better at the boundaries of the support than the standard kernel method.
+We used the kernel function $K(s)=\frac{15}{16} (1-s^{2})^{2}1(|s|\leq 1)$ and the rule of thumb bandwidth: